 Buy Income-Producing Assets

-When I wanted to buy a Bentley, I first bought an asset (a piece of real estate) that would generate enough cash flow to cover my monthly payment of my Bentley.
-Instead of buying the liability (the Bentley) I had to buy an asset first.
+When I wanted to buy a Bentley, I first bought a piece of real estate that would generate enough cash flow to cover my monthly payment of my car.
+Instead of buying the liability (the Bentley) I had to buy an asset first, such as rental property.

-This way, instead of paying for my Bentley myself, out of pocket, I have my asset paying for my Bentley.
+This way, instead of paying for my Bentley myself, out of pocket, I have my property paying for my vehicle.
 Our assets are investments, and that’s the key.
-For example, if you own rental property, then your asset is your rental property because you receive rental payments every month.

 Rich people are entrepreneurs who invest.
 If you’re a business owner, make some money from your business first, before you buy more things for your business.
 Put some of the money you make from your business into investments.